Galaxy Angel II: Galaxy Angel II: Mugen Kairō no Kagi

 The second game, Mugen Kairō no Kagi (無限回廊の鍵), can be translated as "The Key to the Infinite Corridor".
-Six months after the previous game is established a federation called UPW (United Parallel World).
-Now Tact Meyers will be promoted to a higher level and the Luxiole will have a new commander who will be Coco Nutmilk with the help of Tapio Ca. There will be introduced a new Rune Angel (similar like in "Galaxy Angel Moonlit Lovers"), others new members and there will also be small occurrences of scenes from some of the previous characters.
-In this plot the Rune Angel-tai will have to fight against the Arms Alliance, which is integrated by the Three Marquis and, later, against "Parfait" the main villain.
+Set six months after the previous game, a new federation has been established called UPW (United Parallel World).
+Tact Meyers has been promoted to a higher level and the Luxiole have a new commander, Coco Nutmilk, assisted by Tapio Ca. A new Rune Angel is introduced (similar to "Galaxy Angel Moonlit Lovers"), as well as other new members, and brief appearances of scenes with some of the previous characters.
+In the game, the Rune Angel-tai will have to fight against the Arms Alliance, which is brought together by the Three Marquis and, later, against "Parfait" the main villain.